FAU-Inf2/LLWM/semacall + register-expansion + sidedata/README.md

 LLVM 17.

 ## Register Expansion
-The first Watermark (Register Expansion Watermark) works by expanding every 4-byte integer variable to an 8-byte variable.
+The first Watermark (Register Expansion Watermark) works by expanding suitable 4-byte integer variables to 8-byte variables.
 The additional 4-bytes can be used to store the watermark.
-We compute the watermark with already present computations or by additional ones modifying the upper bytes, s.t. the watermark is dependent on the parameters of the functions it is inserted in.
+We compute the watermark with already present computations (where a watermark present in one of the operands can be inherited) or by introduction additional instructions that modifying the upper bytes, s.t. the watermark is dependent on the parameters of the functions it is inserted in.
-The correct input in the parameters will yield the watermark in the upper bits.
+The correct secret input in the parameters will then yield the correct watermark in the upper bits.

 ## SemaCall
-The SemaCall Watermark, formally known as the Patching-LibC-Watermark is the second one.
+The SemaCall Watermark is the second one.
 Calls to selected functions from libc are adjusted with custom implementations that include the watermark dynamically from datetime, user-input or whatever dynamic information source is available for that function.
-From the data, first a hash value is generated that is checked for a custom watermark key.
-If the key is provided, the hash should match and the additional code should calculate the watermark value from the key and print it.
+At first a hash value is generated from dynamic function-specific data that is checked for a custom watermark key.
+If the key is provided, the hash should match and an easter-egg is triggered, which calculates the watermark value from the key and prints it.
 Currently supported functions: atoi, atol, strtol, fgets, gets, getline, time, gettimeofday

 ## Sidedata
 Stack allocated arrays are assumed to hold the key.
-They are duplicated and the key to value transformation done with polynom generation.
+They are duplicated and the key to value transformation is run with a polynomial transformation.
 Again an easter block is generated and triggered, if the key is present.
 It then prints the generated watermark value on standrd out.

 ## Structure & Building